Jimmy Cauty: Art

 In response to the Iraq War troop surge of 2007, Cauty developed Operation Magic Kingdom, a series of images showing US forces in Iraq wearing masks of lovable and friendly Disney characters, adopting the UK's "winning hearts and minds" tactics in a bid to gain the confidence of the Iraqi people.
 In Operation Magic Kingdom "the rules of engagement have been changed to include 'try and be more fun' before firing."
 The images were launched at the Bayswater Road Sunday Art Exhibition, bombed onto billboards and fly-posted across London, as well as being released by The Aquarium as limited edition prints and stamps.

+In October 2008, Cauty and this then-teenage son Harry created an art exhibit at The Aqaurium which consisted of art pieces depicting Looney Tunes characters engaging in violent acts, such as shooting and crushing each other to death in order to illustrate the violence present in older cartoons.
+The exhibit, entitled Splatter, was released alongside two animated shorts created by fellow artist Robin Reeder.

 In June 2011 he held a public exhibition at The Aquarium L-13 entitled A Riot in a Jam Jar consisting of a series of scale dioramas depicting violent confrontations between British rioters and police, each contained within an inverted glass jar.
 In 2012, Cauty premiered his short film, Believe the Magic, starring Debbie Harry, Nick Lehan and Branko Tomović, at Tate Modern as part of the annual Merge festival.